SocketDotTech/socket-docs/docs/read-onchain-from-evmx.md

 EVMx allows you to read state from contracts deployed on blockchains.
 This chain-abstracted applications that need to access or verify onchain data before executing transactions to asynchronisely read the data before performing any other required operation.

-## The challenge of multi-chain reads
+## The challenge of chain-abstracted reads

 When working with multiple blockchains, reading data presents a unique challenge: data cannot be read synchronously across chains.
 Instead, EVMx uses a promise-based pattern to handle asynchronous data retrieval.